ga4gh-schemablocks/ga4gh-schemablocks.github.io/pages/_schemas/+generated__Ontology_term.md

 ##### id

-* properly prefixed CURIE of the ontology term
+* properly prefixed CURIE of the ontology term/class

 * example:

 ```